CITIES-Dashboard/citiesdashboard.com/frontend/src/Graphs/Subchart/README.md

 - **Device Detection**: `isMobile` from `react-device-detect` helps adjust the component's behavior or layout based on the device type, enhancing responsiveness and user experience.

 ### Props
-- `chartData`: The data for the chart to be rendered (from [temp_database.json](../../temp_database.json)).
-This is the core information that dictates what type of chart is displayed and how it is configured.
+- `chartData`: The data for the chart to be rendered (parsed and modified from [temp_database.json](../../temp_database.json)).
+This is the core information that dictates what type of chart and how it is configured.
 - `subchartIndex`: Used to locate the specific subchart within the chartData array, ensuring the correct subchart is rendered.
-- `windowSize`: Information about the current window size, aiding in responsive design adjustments.
+- `windowSize`: Information about the current window size for responsive charts (Google Charts is partially responsive, but not 100%)
 - `isPortrait`: A boolean indicating if the device orientation is portrait, influencing chart layout decisions.
+For example, in portrait mode, the legend is displayed on top of the chart while in landscape mode, it is on the right side.
-- `isHomepage`: A flag to indicate if the chart is being rendered on the homepage, used to determine if certain features like chart controls, tooltips, [SeriesSelector](./SubchartUtils/SeriesSelector.jsx), etc., should be displayed or not.
+- `isHomepage`: A flag to indicate if the chart is being rendered on the homepage (as a promo teaser).
+This is used to determine if certain features like chart controls, tooltips, [SeriesSelector](./SubchartUtils/SeriesSelector.jsx), etc., should be displayed or not, since the chart on the home page must be stripped down for simplicity.
 - `height`, `maxHeight`: Specify the desired height constraints for the chart.

 ### Early Return Conditions
-The `SubChart` component employs several early return conditions, primarily when we want to render Nivo charts instead of Google Charts.
+The `SubChart` component employs several early return conditions, primarily when we want to render special kinds of charts that do not follow the general configurations of the majority of Google Charts.

 *Class Name Configuration*: Before proceeding with the early exits, the component constructs a `className` for the chart container using `useMemo`.
-This class name might include a custom class defined in `chartData` along with the chart type, ensuring that each chart can be styled uniquely via CSS.
+This class name might include a custom class defined in `chartData` along with the chart type, ensuring that each chart can be styled further via CSS.

-1. **HeatMap Early Exit**: If the chart type is identified as a (Google Charts) `HeatMap`, the component renders a `HeatMap` component directly and exits early.
+1. **GoogleSheetEmbedVisualization Early Exit**: If the chart type is identified as a `GoogleSheetEmbedVisualization`, the component renders such component directly and exits early.
 This bypass is specific to handling heat map charts, utilizing props such as `publishedSheetId`, `gid`, and `range` from `chartData` to configure the heat map.
+Technically, a `GoogleSheetEmbedVisualization` is not a chart but an `<iframe>` embed of a Google Sheet.
+Its documentation can be found [here](../README.md#googlesheetembedvisualizationjsx).

-2. **Nivo Calendar Chart Early Exit**: Similarly, if the chart type is `Calendar`, an early return constructs and renders a (Nivo) `CalendarChart` component.
+2. **Nivo Calendar Chart Early Exit**: Similarly, if the chart type is `Calendar`, an early return constVucts and renders a (Nivo) `CalendarChart` component.
 This process involves fetching data from a Google Sheet, transforming it into a format suitable for a Nivo `CalendarChart`, and calculating the chart's height based on the number of years covered by the data.
-This dynamic height calculation ensures that the calendar chart visually accommodates all data points across different years.
+This dynamic height calculation ensures that the calendar chart responsively accommodates all data points across different years.

 3. **Nivo HeatMap Early Exit**: For `NivoHeatMap` chart types, the component similarly fetches and processes data specifically for rendering with the Nivo `HeatMap` component.